-The common names for the half hardy annual, and half hardy biennial Ammi include White lace flower, Large Bullwort, and Bishop's weed.
-Do not confuse with Queen Anne's Lace (Daucus carota).
+The common names for the Half hardy annual, and Half hardy biennial Ammi plant include White lace flower, Large Bullwort, and Bishop's Weed.
+Do not confuse with the Queen Anne's Lace species Daucus carota.

 Photo by Jacki-Dee.

-Some of the common forms of Ammi are:
+Some of the common forms of Ammi plants are:

 Bishop's weed, Large Bullwort, Laceflower, Greater Ammi (Ammi majus) - Annual